All About Bandage or Therapeutic Contact Lens »

 In eyes with conditions such as post keratitis, post-PK, traumatic cornea, keratoconus, the cornea is already compromised.
 So, lenses with high oxygen transmissibility should be fitted to prevent further damage to the cornea.

-Limbal diameter rigid lenses cover the cornea and has many advantages over short diameter hard lenses.
+Limbal diameter rigid lenses cover the cornea and have many advantages over short diameter hard lenses.
 It offers complete corneal protection.

 Likewise, it helps to maintain a corneal tear reservoir and can be used with topical medication.